DanielCasali/ocp-upi-aws/README.md

     - The example uses a public subnet for routing to the internet but for Enterprise is understandable this will be done with Transit Gateways and Direct connections.
 This just has to be working.
  - Route53 Private hosted zone created
  - All access to run the ocpawscloudformation
- - pull-secret from RedHat from your account
+ - Copy your pull-secret from RedHat from your account to be used in the yaml file.

 #### This is a yaml file to use without proxy and using the 100.64.0.0/10 for non-routable internal IPs we need to start on 100.68.0.0/14 because 100.64.0.0/16 is used internally by OVN.
 ```